dicksont/nwjs-osx-menu/README.md

 # nwjs-osx-menu
-Creates a default menu for a nw.js app on Mac OS X, thereby enabling functionality like Copy-and-Paste.
+Creates a default menu for your nw.js program on Mac OS X, thereby enabling functionality like Copy-and-Paste.

-###Usage
+## Background
+Lack of **⌘C**(copy) and **⌘V**(paste) was making development difficult on nw.js.
+Originally, I had saved the code as a gist/snippet.
+But even this required copy and paste.
+I was getting tired of typing in this boilerplate every time, I ran my app.
+So I tried to find a better solution.

+I checked to see if anyone has created module to address this problem.
+It appeared that no one had.
+I also checked, to see if code for this would make more sense in nw.js itself.
+It did not.
+It also probably will not.

+So I went ahead and put together this solution on a Saturday.
+Enjoy!

+##Usage

 Simply install nwjs-osx-menu with: